-Annual individual targets are set in accordance to company's strategy, performance targets, priorities of the responsibility area and should be achievable, sufficiently ambitious and challenging to provide the long-term value for all stakeholder groups of the Company.
+Annual individual targets are set in accordance to company's strategy, performance targets, and priorities of the responsibility area and should be achievable, sufficiently ambitious and challenging to provide the long-term value for all stakeholder groups of the Company.

-Variable remuneration of Management Board members and for the key function holders consists of short term variable remuneration component and long term variable remuneration component.
+Variable remuneration for the key function holders consists of short term variable remuneration component and long term variable remuneration component.